-- they often had no idea why it worked
+- Students often had no idea why it worked

-- they didn’t seem to understand that the products from the cross-multiplying were the actual numerators they would get if they made certain equivalent fractions (shown in figure 1 below)
+- Students didn’t seem to understand that the products from the cross-multiplying were the actual numerators they would get if they made certain equivalent fractions (shown in figure 1 below)

 They just knew it worked.

-This bothered me, because I believe they should understand why things work.
-So I always made sure to explain why the method worked.
+- This bothered me, because I believe students should understand why things work.
+So, I always made sure to explain why the method worked.

 Butterfly Method for Adding and Subtracting Fractions

-It seems that many students are being taught “tricks” like this, to make learning fraction operations “easier and fun.”
+It seems that many students are being taught this “trick”, to make learning fraction operations “easier and fun.”